tnichols217/notes/ARTS 302/Richard Meier.md

 - Full name of Richard Alan Meier
 - Born October 12, 1934 in Newark, New Jersey (still alive) to a Jewish family
-- Known for modernist architecture: pure geometry, open space, the color white,and light
+- Known for modernist architecture: pure geometry, open space, the color white, and light

 ## Timeline